 Why this beach?
-It is all that is left in this area and the most important turtle nesting site in the Caribbean.
-This is partly due to several unique factors.
+It is the most important turtle nesting site in the Caribbean.
+This is due to several unique factors.
 The wave action helps these giant beasts get out of the water every 4 years or so to lay their eggs.
 There are no lights nor other disturbances to cause the baby hatchlings to go the wrong way and go inland ( where they die) instead of finding their way to the ocean.
 The turtles need this beach.

 Above is the overbuilt town of Fajardo next to the newly designated reserve and below is the town of Luquillo with La Selva Beach and turtle nesting site in the foreground.